andresy/threads-ffi/README.md

 local result -- upvalue
 local function endcallback(res)
    result = res
 end

-local function get()
+nPut = 0
+nGet = 0
-  while thread:acceptsJob() do -- fill the queue as much as can be
+maxJobs = 77 -- some arbitrary predefined number of jobs to execute while nGet < maxJobs do while nPut < maxJobs and thread:acceptsJob() do -- fill the queue as much as can be
+     thread:asyncaddjob(job, endcallback) -- async version (doesn't call dojob) nPut = nPut + 1
+   end
+   if threads:hasjob() then -- make sure that there is something to do
-    thread:asyncaddjob(job, endcallback) -- async version (doesn't call dojob) end thread:dojob() -- endcallback is executed and fill result ; result is ready! return result end
+      threads:dojob() -- endcallback is executed and fill result ; result is ready! nGet = nGet + 1

--- and finally
-while true do
+      if threads:haserror() then -- note that dojob() does not (and will not) check for errors threads:synchronize() -- finishes everything and throws error end
-  local result = get() -- get stuff from threads pool dosomethingwith(result) -- do something in main (this) thread end
+      dosomethingwith(result) -- do something in main (this) thread with result end end
 ```